How Long Do Water Filters Last?

 Approximately 40% of Americans use some sort of water filtration system.
 There are a number of reasons why this is the case, including poor tap water quality and taste preference.

-For example, homeowners that rely on a well for their water source often use a filter due to a dislike for the taste as well as the threat of contaminants in the water.
+For example, homeowners that rely on a well for their source often use a filter due to a dislike for the taste as well as the threat of contaminants.

 However, choosing the right water filter for your lifestyle can be difficult.
-There are many different options, and you might even be wondering how long does a water filter last.
+There are many different options, and you might even be wondering how long does one last.

 In this article you will learn more about water filters and how long a water filter can last.